webbjj/clustertools/docs/source/utilities.rst

 Constants
 ---------

 For convenience purposes, a few constants are saved to be used globally throughout ``clustertools``.
-A function that prints the conversion table between ``kw`` and stellar evolution type, as discussed in :ref:`Cluster <cluster>` is also included here.
+A function that prints the conversion table between ``kw`` and stellar evolution type, as discussed in :ref:`Initialization <cluster>`, is also included here.

 .. automodapi:: clustertools.util.constants
         :no-inheritance-diagram: